 The ideal solution to an infringement matter is almost always a licensing arrangement.
 In fact, when the infringer is able to make the patented device well, it can be a boon to both parties.
 Instead of filing a take down notice and/or cease and desist letter, the patent owner contacts the infringer to work out a licensing deal.
 The patent owner can do this themselves, however, it is often more efficient and effective for an attorney to help.
 Regular attorneys can do this, but like with all things related to patents, your best bet may be a patent attorney.
 Read more about licensing in our article about licensing agreement types.

-Valuable Tip: Only patent attorneys (and patent agents) have the extra license to practice with patents before the United States Patent and Trademark Office (USPTO).
+Important Tip: Only patent attorneys (and patent agents) have the extra license to practice with patents before the United States Patent and Trademark Office (USPTO).

-Second, Will a Take Down Notice Stop the Infringement
+Second, Will a Take Down Notice Stop the Infringement?

 If a licensing agreement is not an option, before filing a litigation lawsuit, some notice to the infringer must occur.
 This can take the form of a taken down notice and/or a cease and desist letter.
 A take down notice might be submitted as a first step in an attempt to stop infringement.
 Although not always the most effective method of stopping infringement, a take down notice can halt or disable access to illegal content being sold or uploaded online without the permission of the intellectual property owner.
 If a take down notice is not effective in stopping infringement from occurring, a cease an desist letter would be the next step.